 He pulled onto the highway and the tires hummed as the car picked up speed.

 He nodded.
 “No matter what.”

 She nodded and turned on the radio.
 A pop song played that he knew the lyrics to, so he tried a few bars, glancing at her for approval.
 She smiled, rolled down her window and stuck her arm out to ride the air currents.
 He did the same, and she started to sing along with him.

-They sailed down the road, whooping the lyrics, flapping their arms, and cars approached, they couldn’t help but think that Ben and Sydney looked like some awkward, majestic bird flying towards them.
+They sailed down the road, whooping the lyrics, flapping their arms, as cars approached, they couldn’t help but think that Ben and Sydney looked like some awkward, majestic bird flying toward them.

 This was written very late after a long day of driving.
 My daughter and I worked on this one a lot together.
 We did see some whooping cranes, but no, we didn’t have this conversation.

 We hope we struck the right balance of tone, but if you have thoughts, please let us know.